-During high school, Hannah interned with UW’s Center for Sensorimotor Neural Engineering (CSNE).
-At the CSNE she analyzed data from computer interface experiments via computer scripts she had written.
+During high school, Hannah interned with UW’s Center for Neurotechnology (CNT).
+At the CNT she analyzed data from computer interface experiments via computer scripts she had written.
 In college, she has worked as a teaching assistant in a programming class.
 When not in class or researching, she is an active member of both the Husky Marching Band and the basketball pep band, where she plays piccolo.

 Hannah has a passion for accessibility and she is the president of the Washington Association of Blind Students.
 She also works for DO-IT as a member of the ATeam, a group of student leaders on projects like AccessComputing, who share their experiences on panels, give input, and help plan events.

 In an interview published by the UW Paul G Allen School of Computer Science and Engineering (CSE), Hannah explained why computer science is exciting to her: